88-degrees/Book-of-Changes/appendix01s1.md

 What 'the great man sets a value on being the due mean and the correct place,' his decision in any matter of contention is sure to be right.

-<a name="fn_131"></a>[`220:VII`](#fr_131) That 'multitude' is given here as if it were the meaning of the name Sze arose, probably, from there being but one undivided line in the figure.
+<a name="fn_131"></a>[`220:VII`](#fr_131) That 'multitude' is given here as if it were the meaning of the name [Shī(䷆)](e5b888shi.md) arose, probably, from there being but one undivided line in the figure.
 That is the symbol of the general, all the other lines, divided, suggest the idea of a multitude obedient to his orders.
 The general's place in the centre of the lower trigram, with the proper correlate in line 5, suggests the idea of firmness and correctness that dominates in the hexagram.
 But in the last sentence it is the ruler, and not the general of the host, who is the subject.
 Compare what is said of him with Mencius, I, i, chap.
 3; ii, chap.
 5, &c.

 'Perilousness' is the attribute of [Kǎn(䷜)](e59d8ekan.md), the lower trigram, and 'docility,' or 'accordance with others,' that of [Kūn(䷁)](./e59da4kun.md), the upper.
 War is like 'poison' to a country, injurious, and threatening ruin to it, and yet the people will endure and encounter it in behalf of the sovereign whom they esteem and love.